hphelion/documentation/commercial/GA1/CarrierGrade/Admin_Guide/carrier-grade-services-swift-deployment-shrink-remove-scale-out-object-storage-node.md

 <!--
 <p style="font-size: small;"> <a href=" /helion/openstack/carrier/services/object/overview/scale-out-swift/">&#9664; PREV</a> | <a href="/helion/openstack/carrier/services/overview/">&#9650; UP</a> | <a href="/helion/openstack/carrier/services/overview/"> NEXT &#9654</a> </p>-->

-# HP Helion OpenStack&#174; Carrier Grade: Remove Scale-out Object Storage Node
+# HP Helion OpenStack&#174; Carrier Grade (Alpha): Remove Scale-out Object Storage Node

 It is recommended that you gradually reduce the weight in the ring when removing disks from the Swift cluster to avoid poor performance.